Hygrocybe miniata: Similar species

+It is part of a relatively difficult-to-identify group of Hygrocybe species.

 A very similar (only recently described) species, H. helobi (Arnolds) Bon, appears earlier in the season; it prefers less acidic soils, and smells of garlic.

 Hygrocybe mollis, H. moseri, H. strangulata are very similar and some may be synonyms.

 Distribution and habitat

 Hygrocybe miniata is a cosmopolitan species, having been recorded in most of the temperate zones.
-It has been collected from Britain, Europe, America, and the equivalent zones in the Southern Hemisphere such as eastern and southern Australia, where it has been recorded from Queensland, New South Wales, Victoria and Tasmania.
+It has been collected from Britain, Europe, eastern North America, and equivalent zones in the Southern Hemisphere such as eastern and southern Australia, where it has been recorded from Queensland, New South Wales, Victoria and Tasmania.

 In Britain it appears in autumn, particularly in frost-free periods, and prefers sandy heaths, grassy clearings, or unimproved fields.
 It is often seen in the company of mouse-ear hawkweed (Hieracium pilosella).

 In Australia, it can be found in temperate to subtropical rainforest and eucalypt forest as well as heathland.
 Fruiting bodies may appear in groups among the leaf litter from January to June.

 Edibility

-Though its edibility is unclear, it is considered nonpoisonous.
+It is nonpoisonous and possibly edible but of debatable quality.